-Central Republican Women of Phoenix was created when Central Republican Women and Cactus Wren Republican Women were combined in 2013.
+Central Republican Women of Phoenix was created when two long-standing Arizona clubs, Central Republican Women and Cactus Wren Republican Women, were combined in 2013.

 Our members are also members of the Arizona Federation of Republican Women (AzFRW) and the National Federation of Republican Women (NFRW).
 Members have a strong voice in city, county, state and national activities by participating in elections and by fostering loyalty to the Republican Party by active involvement in promoting its ideals, principles and candidates.

 The Central Republican Women of Phoenix members promote educational programs, activities and party building.